stephcd/lesson-4/README.md

 1. How to connect a battery to a network.
 2. How to set the size and rating of a battery.
+3. How to set the control state of a battery.

 ## Batteries